Migrant rescue boat funded by street artist Banksy pleads with Europe to let it ashore

 At least 500 people have died so far this year in the Mediterranean Sea, although the number is likely higher, relief groups say.
 Last year, over 100,000 people tried to cross and at least 1,283 people died, according to the International Organization for Migration (IOM).

 In recent months, European and nongovernmental rescue operations have been largely suspended or curtailed due to the coronavirus pandemic.
-Some migrants and refugees who’ve made it to Italy and Greece, a common entry point to Europe, have tested positive for the virus that causes covid-19.
+Some migrants and refugees who have made it to Italy and Greece, a common entry point to Europe, have tested positive for the virus that causes covid-19.
 Refugee advocates have accused some European countries of using the novel coronavirus as a pretext for stopping migration, such as preventing nongovernmental organization rescue boats from docking.

 But distressed people keep coming.

 On Aug.
-17, at least 45 people, including 5 children, died when their boat capsized off the coast of Libya, where many boats heading to Europe originate from.
+17, at least 45 people, including five children, died when their boat capsized off the coast of Libya, where many boats heading to Europe originate from.
 The United Nations said it was the deadliest shipwreck in Libya this year.
 In response, IOM and the U.N. refugee agency, issued a statement calling for an “urgent need to strengthen the current search and rescue capacity to respond to distress calls.”

 “There remains a continued absence of any dedicated, EU-led search and rescue program,” the statement continued.
 “We fear that without an urgent increase in search and rescue capacity, is a risk of another disaster similar to incidents that saw large loss of life.”